Jcw218/JcwDrafting-GigaVoron/Install Guide- BTT pi v1.2.md

       uname -a

-    -next copy and paste the next line of code and right click anywhere in putty. hit enter:
+    - next copy and paste the next line of code and right click anywhere in putty. hit enter:

       sudo systemctl enable systemd-networkd